alanng10/Country/Docue/a.md

 Praca word has 1 meaning.

-The meaning is park entire alpha.
+The meaning is park entire world.

 Praca word has 1 meaning.

-The meaning is park entire class.
+The meaning is park entire galaxy.

 Praca word has 1 meaning.